openstack/watcher-specs/specs/queens/approved/zone-migration-strategy.rst

 * VolumeUpdateCount

-  The number of attached volumes actually migrated
+  The number of attached volumes should be updated

 * PlannedVolumeUpdateCount

-  The number of attached volumes planned to migrate
+  The number of attached volumes planned to update

 Add `Efficacy Specification`_ associated with the goal.
 The efficacy specification has four global efficacy indicators.

 * live_instance_migrate_ratio

-  Ratio of actual live migrated instances to planned live migrate instances.
+  Ratio of planned live migrate instances to instances should be live migrated.
-  The result of LiveInstanceMigrateCount / PlannedLiveInstanceMigrateCount
+  The result of PlannedLiveInstanceMigrateCount / LiveInstanceMigrateCount

 * cold_instance_migrate_ratio

-  Ratio of actual cold migrated instances to planned cold migrate instances.
+  Ratio of planned cold migrate instances to instances should be cold migrated.
-  The result of ColdInstanceMigrateCount / PlannedColdInstanceMigrateCount
+  The result of PlannedColdInstanceMigrateCount / ColdInstanceMigrateCount

 * volume_migrate_ratio

-  Ratio of actual detached volumes migrated to planned detached volumes migrate.
+  Ratio of planned detached volumes to volumes should be migrated. migrate.
-  The result of VolumeMigrateCount / PlannedVolumeMigrateCount
+  The result of PlannedVolumeMigrateCount / VolumeMigrateCount

 * volume_update_ratio

-  Ratio of actual attached volumes migrated to planned attached volumes migrate.
+  Ratio of planned attached volumes to volumes should be updated.
-  The result of VolumeUpdateCount / PlannedVolumeUpdateCount
+  The result of PlannedVolumeUpdateCount / PlannedVolumeUpdateCount

 Add `Strategy`_ "Zone migration".
 The strategy gets compute node and storage pool names given by input